“I liked doing the binary code games and making my name in computer code. I want to fix computers when I grow up.”Caroline, age 8

 Resources from Microsoft on closing the gap in STEM

 ACM’s Women and Computing –networking and scholarships

-The Anita Borg Institute for Women and Technology — supporting women and girls in Computer Science
+The Anita Borg Society for Women and Technology — supporting women and girls in Computer Science

 The Ada Project — a clearinghouse of information and resources for women in computing

 Dot Diva –a site for girls who want to change the world

 Robotics is a fabulous way to introduce girls to programming–getting your robot to do what you want it to do develops persistence, one of the most important traits for STEM professionals.
 We recommend having either all-girl groups, or all-girl classes in the beginning however, to overcome the building and experience gap.